pmcalabrese/angular-typescript/README.md

 ## Getting started

+Prerequisite: *You need to have node npm and git installed*

 - Clone or ownload the repo
 - Run ```sudo npm install -g gulp bower tsd``` ( *install global tools* )
 - ```cd``` into the project folder